bensuperpc/bensuperpc.github.io/website/site/content/documentation/hardware/sff-pc/guide-sff-pc.md

 Bios simulator: [Simulator](https://download.lenovo.com/bsco/index.html#/)

-### M720q and M920q
+### M720q, M920q and M920x

+#### Ports

 #### CPU

-The M720q supports all **8th** and **9th** generation Intel 35W CPUs (models with **T** suffix), the **i7-9900T** is the most powerful CPU available for this model, but it is very expensive and hard to find, the i3-8100T, i3-9100T, i5-8500T, i5-8600T, i5-9500T, i5-9600T, i7-8700T, i7-9700T are far more common, affordable and offer nice performances.
+The M720q/M920q supports all **8th** and **9th** generation Intel 35W CPUs (models with **T** suffix), the **i7-9900T** is the most powerful CPU available for this model, but it is very expensive and hard to find, the i3-8100T, i3-9100T, i5-8500T, i5-8600T, i5-9500T, i5-9600T, i7-8700T, i7-9700T are far more common, affordable and offer nice performances.

-Avoid celeron and pentium CPUs, they are pretty slow (missing AVX2, FMA3, etc...), **do not use CPUs with a higher TDP than 35W**, this can cause overheating and potentially damage your motherboard or PSU.
+Avoid celeron and pentium CPUs, they are pretty slow (missing AVX2, FMA3, etc...), **do not use CPUs with a higher TDP than 35W (65W on M920x)**, this can cause overheating and potentially damage your motherboard or PSU.

 #### RAM

-The M720q have **two DDR4 SODIMM slots** with a maximum capacity of **64GB** (2x32GB), the maximum frequency is **2400MHz** or **2666MHz** on i5/i7 CPUs, you can use higher frequency RAM, it will downclock to the CPU supported frequency.
+The M720q/M920q/M920x have **two DDR4 SODIMM slots** with a maximum capacity of **64GB** (2x32GB), the maximum frequency is **2400MHz** or **2666MHz** on i5/i7 CPUs, you can use higher frequency RAM, it will downclock to the CPU supported frequency.

 #### Storage